The ION Project

 SCHOOL RESIDENCIES: Workshops and projects support core curriculum through the arts, using theater, with an emphasis on creativity and collaboration.Residencies are aligned with common core standards and tailored to the needs and desires of each individual class and teacher.

 AFTER-SCHOOL WRITING/DEVISING WORKSHOPS: In a collaborative workshop setting conducted by Imaginists' teaching artists, students are supported in finding their own voices through writing, devising and collaborative performance projects.

 PAID SUMMER APPRENTICESHIPS: A unique opportunity for high school juniors and seniors to work with the Imaginists' annual bilingual, bicycle-powered summer tour.
 Interns receive training in the performing arts, contribute to their community, and develop a strong resume of skills and experience.

-Current partners: Elsie Allen High-School, Youth Connections/John Muir Charter School, Roseland University Prep, Piner High School, Hilliard Comstock Middle School, and Lawrence Cook Middle School.
+Current and past partners include: Elsie Allen High-School, Youth Connections/John Muir Charter School, Roseland University Prep, Piner High School, Hilliard Comstock Middle School, and Lawrence Cook Middle School.

 Supported in part by an Arts Education grant from

 Community Foundation Sonoma County

 461 Sebastopol Avenue | Santa Rosa | CA | 95401 | email@example.com | (707) 528-7554